 Sixtus agreed to provide a large subsidy to help finance the expedition, but knowing the unreliability of Spain, he gave nothing in advance, promising the funds only after the fleet had landed troops in England.
 In this way he could shrewdly save a fortune, should the expedition fail, while at the same time, he was drafting a proclamation to be published in England should the expedition succeed.
 In a show of good faith, however, the pope allowed Phillip to collect crusade taxes and granted his men indulgences (absolution of sins).

 The fleet was ultimately composed of 130 ships, 8,000 sailors and 18,000 soldiers.
 Another 30,000 soldiers would be waiting at the rendezvous point.
-In May of 1588, the fleet set sail from Lisbon and headed for the English channel.
+In May of 1588, the fleet set sail from Lisbon and headed for the English Channel.
 It took two full days to get the large number of ships underway.
 The English had made their own preparations, and had an opposing fleet of smaller, faster ships, ready and waiting at Plymouth Harbor.

 was not assembled, the barges were not ready, and the troop strength had been reduced significantly by disease.
 While the Spanish fleet waited for instructions, the English launched a midnight attack of fire ships.
-These were small, unmanned naval vessels filled with pitch, brimstone (sulfur), some gunpowder and tar, set afire and launched towards the Spanish anchorage.
+These were small, unmanned sailing vessels filled with pitch, brimstone (sulfur), some gunpowder and tar, set afire and rigged up and launched towards the Spanish anchorage.
 The attack created a panic, and while there were no Spanish losses, most of the Spanish vessels hastily cut anchor and scattered.
 Their defensive formation was broken in the confusion, and the English were able to close in for battle with some modest success.

 It was the engagement at the small port of Gravelines, in the Spanish Netherlands, where the Spanish were attempting to reassemble their fleet, that, a few days later, the English launched a devastating attack that ultimately forced the Spanish to reconsider their intentions altogether.
 The Spanish plan to link up with the soldiers never materialized, and the invasion plans had to be scrapped.
 Still, the large fleet that remained, continued to pose a significant threat to England.